sustainable Hats for Every Season and Style

 Spring & Summer: Sunshine, Patios, and Breezy Style

 As soon as the snow melts and the cherry blossoms burst forth in High Park, my mind immediately turns to lighter fabrics and sun protection.
 Toronto summers are gloriome, but the sun can be intense.
 Last summer, I was meeting friends for brunch on a patio in Leslieville, and the sun was just relentlessly beaming down.
 My little organic cotton bucket hat not only completed my casual linen dress look but also saved my face from a seriome sunburn.
-It was a game-changer!
+It was a a standout feature!

 Brand Spotlights: